cseanburns/electronic_resource_mgmt/src/08-workflow.md

 We now shift our focus to the centrality of **workflows** in electronic resource management.
 A **workflow** refers to a series of organized steps or tasks that are followed to complete a specific process.
-In the context of electronic resource management (ERM), workflows involve the systematic coordination of tools, systems, and people to manage the selection, acquistion, access, and maintenance of electronic resources such as databases, e-books, and journals.
+In the context of electronic resource management (ERM), workflows involve the systematic coordination of tools, systems, and people to manage the selection, acquisition, access, and maintenance of electronic resources such as databases, e-books, and journals.
 Effective ERM workflows ensure that these resources are seamlessly integrated into library systems like integrated library systems (ILS) and library service platforms (LSP).
 At the same time, they also address challenges related to licensing, budgeting, usage tracking, and troubleshooting.
 In short, workflows provide a framework for streamlining processes, enhancing efficiency, and ensuring that library users can access resources without disruption.

 Before we proceed, let's recap our prior work.
-In the the preceeding sections, we learned about:
+In the preceding sections, we learned about:

 * what it means to be a librarian who oversees or is a part of electronic resource management,
 * what kinds of criteria are sought for in new hires, and
 * why electronic resources have introduced so much *constant disruption* across libraries.

-Among other things, this latter point is due to the fact that the print-era involved (or at least more so) a linear process of collection management and information use that was fundamentally altered with the introduction of electronic resources.
+Among other things, this latter point is due to the fact that the print-era involved (relatively speaking) a linear process of collection management and information use that was fundamentally altered with the introduction of electronic resources.

 Then we learned about the functions and modules offered by: